local-ch/lhs/README.md

 #### Unwrap nested items from the response body

-If the actual item data is mixed with meta data in the response body, LHS allows you to configure a record in a way to automatically unwrap items from within nested response data.
+If the actual item data is mixed with metadata in the response body, LHS allows you to configure a record in a way to automatically unwrap items from within nested response data.

 `item_key` is used to unwrap the actual object from within the response body.